brrd/abricotine/README.md

 ## Adding spell checker dictionaries

-Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7 and prior.
+Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7.
 If you want to add dictionaries, simply drop the dictionary folder in the `dict` subdirectory of Abricotine configuration folder.

-On the other platforms, Abricotine uses the OS builtIn dictionaries.
+Otherwise Abricotine uses the OS builtIn dictionaries when supported.

 ## License